sam-mahdi/Peaklist_Assignment_Library/SAPUS/Manual/SAPUS_Manual.md

   c)#Confirming Assignment of peaks#

 #############SPARTA File###########

 The SPARTA+ format must follow the SAVUS format.
 There is an option in SAVUS to only generate a SPARTA+ file.
 Simply upload the raw pred.tab SPARTA+ file with your sequence, indicate sequence number and any mutations in you sample that deviate from the crystal structure used for SPARTA.

 #############Chemical shift File###########

 You may make your own chemical shift file, or use SAG to generate one.
 SAVUS also generates a compiled chemical shift file from the NHSQC, HNCA, HNCO, HNCACB peaklists that is properly formatted.
-To make your own, the format must follow:
+To make your own, the format must follow **The i-1 amino acid must be first, followed by the i amino acid**:

 ```
 X1N-HN 113.882